Salary: Salary and other forms of payment today

 Today, the concept of a salary continues to evolve as part of a system of the total compensation that employers offer to employees.
 Salary (also now known as fixed pay) is coming to be seen as part of a "total rewards" system which includes bonuses, incentive pay, commissions, benefits and perquisites (or perks), and various other tools which help employers link rewards to an employee's measured performance.

 Compensation has evolved considerably.
 Consider the change from the days of and before the industrial evolution, when a job was held for a lifetime, to the fact that, from 1978 to 2008, individuals who aged from 18 to 44, held an average number of 11 jobs.
 Compensation has evolved gradually moving away from fixed short-term immediate compensation towards fixed + variable outcomes-based compensation.
 An increase in knowledge-based work has also led to pursuit of partner (as opposed to employee) like engagement.

+Salary surveys provide data on salaries for specific jobs throughout the market.
+Organizations may use salary survey data to develop and update their compensation packages.
+Individuals may use salary survey data in salary negotiations.